nee18/nee18/README.md

 ### Hi there 👋
-I'm student of Informatics Engineering at the University of Muhammadiyah Ponorogo then I'm on learning Javascript Language, also I’m interested in Algoritm Topic.
+I'm student of Informatics Engineering at the University of Muhammadiyah Ponorogo.
+I'm on learning JavaScript Language Node.JS in Express.JS, and Sequelize.JS Framework, then for API using Postman.
+I'm a graduate from Binar Academy’s Back End JavaScript course, wave #2, also I’m interested in Algoritm Topic.
-<br>GitHub & GitLab : nee18</br>

-<br>If you are interested, follow my [Linkedin](https://www.linkedin.com/in/nely-dwi-agustin-623447231/) account.</br>
+The beginning of my journey as a Back End Developer was in the 6th semester of my study when I Joined a Back End JavaScript course, wave #2 at PT LENTERA BANGSA BENDERANG.

+After that, I also took at Independend Study at PT Dicoding Akademi Indonesia as a Front End Web and Back End Developer for 6 month.
+Moreover I have skills in this field such as Full Stack Developer.

-<br>Let's connect, or you can reach me out through nelydwia@gmail.com
+Let's connect, or you can reach me out through nelydwia@gmail.com

+If you are interested, follow my [Linkedin](https://www.linkedin.com/in/nely-dwi-agustin-623447231/) account.

 <!--
 **nee18/nee18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.